dmccarthy6/Tasks/README.md

 ***
 ## About This Project:
-Tasks is a to-do list application built to help me keep up to date on my daily tasks.
-I'm updating the project because the current version doesn't reflect my abilities as a developer any more.
-I decided to refactor the code utilizing protocols, and implementing methods that better reflect MVC.
-I built the views programatically on this version (previous version used Interface Builder).
+- **Why did I make this?** I wanted a to-do list application that made it easier to stay on top of my tasks (don't we all?).
+I wanted the ability to add items to my calendar which would help me avoid snoozing items until I forgot about them.
+I also built this application to get a deeper dive into Core Data and CloudKit frameworks.

+- **What Did I Learn?** With this update I refactored almost the entire application to better reflect what I've learned as a developer since I first released Tasks.
+I focused on making the application adhere towards MVC.
+I also implemented a protocol for my database to abstract that functionality.
+Built a framework to hold my Core Data stack in order to provide Core Data access to both my today widget and my application.

+- **What am I working on now?** I'm focusing on the UI currently to improve the look and feel of the application.
+While I'm not a designer myself, I'm trying to focus on the appearance.

 ***
 ## *** Current Version Images ***